-Although in our paradigm active echolocation improves performance over passive echolocation, assisted or passive echolocation may be more useful in other circumstances.
-The sensory-motor coupling in active echolocation requires extensive training; and even then, performance differs greatly across participants, similar to the ability to pronounce non-native speech sounds (Kartushina et al., 2015).
-Participants that are naive to active echolocation detect ensonified objects better when passive echolocation is used (Thaler and Castillo-Serrano, 2016).
+The sensory-motor coupling in active echolocation requires extensive training and even then performance differs greatly across participants, similar to the ability to pronounce non-native speech sounds (Kartushina et al., 2015).
+Participants that are naïve to active echolocation, detect ensonified objects better when passive echolocation is used (Thaler and Castillo-Serrano, 2016).
 After training with multisensory sensory substitution devices using passive auditory information, navigation performance can improve to a level similar to sighted navigation, although many limitations still exist (Chebat et al., 2015).

-Using the virtual echo-acoustic space, we were able to investigate brain activity while subjects are engaged in echolocation, and thereby separate out the individual sensory and motor components of human echolocation.
-Primary and secondary motor cortices have previously been found in both blind and sighted subjects during passive echolocation (Thaler et al., 2011), although there the activity may be a result of motor imagery, or motor activity during action observation (Cattaneo and Rizzolatti, 2009; Massen and Prinz, 2009).
+Using the VEAS we were able to investigate brain activity while subjects are engaged in echolocation, and thereby separate out the individual sensory and motor components of human echolocation.
+Primary and secondary motor cortices have previously been found in both blind and sighted subjects during passive echolocation (Thaler et al. (2011)), although there the activity may be a result of motor imagery, or motor activity during action observation (Cattaneo and Rizzolatti, 2009; Massen and Prinz, 2009).
 In the current study, both auditory and motor cortices were more active when auditory feedback was present (Fig. 5B) than when subjects vocalized without auditory feedback.
-Primary somatosensory and motor cortex activity together with the cerebellum were significantly more active during echolocation than when one of the modalities, audition or motor control, was present without the other.
+Primary somatosensory and motor cortex activity together with the cerebellum were significantly more active during echolocation than when one of the modalities, audition or motor control was present without the other.
 These motor areas also showed activity that was correlated with the auditory percept.
-Together, these results provide strong evidence that motor feedback is a crucial component of echolocation.
+Together these results provide strong evidence that motor feedback is a crucial component of echolocation.